DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 ((exists t : Type , Trait t)  -> Result) -> forall t : Type , Trait t -> Result
 ```

-The way to read trying to prove a proposition like `A -> B -> C`, is that we get to assume, `A`, and `B`, when trying to prove `C`, e.g. given `A`, and `B`, prove `C`.
-So with the above goal, we get to assume we already have `((exists t : Type , Trait t) -> Result)` and `forall t : Type , Trait t`.
+The way to understand trying to prove an implication like `A -> B -> C`, is that we get to assume, `A`, and `B`, when trying to prove `C`.
+So with the above goal, we get to assume we already have the two antecedent terms `((exists t : Type , Trait t) -> Result)` and `forall t : Type , Trait t`.
 The tactic that lets us do this is called `intro` for one variable at a time, or `intros` if you want to "introduce" multiple at the same time.
-Naming these is hard so feel free to name them however you want, but I went with
+Naming these implied assumptions is hard so feel free to name them however you want or leave it blank and let Coq auto name them.

 ```coq
 Theorem test: forall (Trait: Type -> Prop) (Result: Prop),